Aru-gxtx/CPP-Reminder/README.md

 * **Dynamic Playlist:** Automatically scans the `sound_assets` folder for `.mp3` and `.wav` files on startup.
 * **Randomized Intervals:** Keeps reminders unpredictable by generating a random duration (default: 22s to 360s) for every loop.
-* **Live Countdown:** Displays a real-time countdown timer in the terminal that overwrites the previous line for a clean UI.
 * **Robust Audio Engine:** Uses `mciSendString` with absolute path conversion to reliably play audio formats that standard `PlaySound` cannot handle.

 ---